The Origins of Mesopotamian Maps

 Topographical and World Maps

-City plans also fit under this category.
-The map of Nippur, produced around 1500 BCE, is one of the oldest known city plans in the world.
-It depicts the city walls, gates, canals, and major buildings such as the temple of Enlil.
-Such plans likely served administrative and ceremonial purposes, helping officials manage the city and providing a template for ritual processions.
+City plans also fall into this category.
+The city of Nippur’s map, dating from approximately 1500 BCE, is among the earliest known city plans globally.
+It depicts the city walls, gates, the Euphrates River bordering one side, canals, and important buildings such as the temple of Enlil (E-kur).
+This map likely served administrative and religious functions, aiding city officials in governance and facilitating ceremonial activities.

 The Babylonian World Map (Imago Mundi)